ria0304/ai-text-humanizer/README.md

 INFO:     Uvicorn running on http://127.0.0.1:8000 (Press CTRL+C to quit)
 ```

-The backend is now ready to accept requests from the frontend.

-> **Windows shortcut:** double-click `run.bat` to start the backend in one step instead of running the command above.

-> **Keep the terminal open** while using the app — closing it will shut down the backend.
+Keep this terminal open — closing it shuts down the backend.

 ### 4. Open the app